We condemn and combat all forms of corruption and financial crime. We make our position clear in the Code of Conduct.

 We strive to act responsibly, not limiting ourselves to simply respecting all national and international laws but promoting ethical and transparent conduct in order to strengthen our reputation among our stakeholders and increase their trust.

 We ask all our stakeholders to engage in conduct to counter corruption and we also adopt measures to prevent conduct that is not in line with the principles of fairness, legality and transparency.
-For example, we have produced a detailed set of guidelines on giving or receiving gifts in dealings with public officials and business partners.

 We regularly monitor our exposure to all compliance risks in order to minimise potential damage to our reputation and economic losses deriving from the violation of laws in force, including those designed to prevent corruption.
 The Group policies have defined standards of conduct valid all over the world with the introduction of compliance programmes that include actions to monitor the biggest risks.